FAQs

 CAP offers two free services – CAP Debt Help (debt counselling for people in unmanageable debt) and CAP Money (money management courses).

-How does CAP Debt Help worK?
+How does CAP Debt Help work?

-When a person in unmanageable debt makes their first brave call to Christians Against Poverty, a team of specialists is standing by, ready to help.
-Prayer or karakia is always offered on this first phone call.
 A Debt Coach and support worker, from the Debt Help Centre at the local church, then arranges to visit the client in their home, or at another location where they’re most comfortable to begin their journey.
-CAP Debt Coaches get to know individuals and whānau, taking care of immediate practical needs, such as filling empty cupboards with food.
+CAP Debt Coaches get to know individuals and whānau, taking care of immediate practical needs, such as helping them with paperwork, emergency provisions, and transport to appointments.

 CAP negotiates with creditors to get interest and payments lowered, helping clients to go debt free faster; and builds effective budgets that prioritise food and essentials.
-Sometimes CAP identifies that loans have been given out irresponsibly to clients, so CAP lobbies for fairer outcomes in those situations.
+Sometimes CAP identifies that loans have been given out irresponsibly to clients, so CAP advocates for fairer outcomes in those situations.

-As CAP shares and provides support, people encounter God’s love in practical ways.
+As CAP provides support, people encounter God’s love in practical ways.
 Over time, clients also grow in money wisdom, finding new abilities to set goals, take control and step into lives of renewed hope and freedom!

 What is CAP Money?